 P.S.
 After posting this blog my Disney loving friend Amanda Wilbourn shared her family’s magical activity.
 Here is her description:

-“My kids spend every day at Disney taking note of caste members who go above and beyond to create magic,help us out, or just engage them in conversation.
+“My kids spend every day at Disney taking note of cast members who go above and beyond to create magic, help us out, or just engage them in conversation.
 At the end of the day, we go to City Hall and film out exemplary service forms for each cast member.
 We love this tradition and it’s almost like a treasure hunt for the kids.
 They are actively focused on finding the good in other people and ‘rewarding’ them for it.
 She suggests that when you do this remember exactly where they were working, what time of day it was and be sure and get their name.
 Thank you, friend Amanda for sharing your awesome tradition.
 If you enjoy visiting with other Disney friends, please join us on Going Out The Door Disney Facebook page.

 You can find other Disney blogs by Angie Roberts Harris at Going Out The Door..com